theg4sh/userver-gdb-pp/README.md

 ### Description

 This is a gdb pretty-printers for common types of userver-framework.
-This is experimental feature, use this code at your own risk.
+This is experimental feature to debug logical issues, use this code at your own risk.
-Feel free to make an issues or pull-requests.
+Feel free to make an issue or pull-request.

 ```(sh)